Fratton Park: The Fratton End

 The Fratton End is known today for housing the most vocal of Portsmouth FC's home supporters and are arguably, 'the loudest in the land' according to some television commentators.
 However, this was not always so as before the 1960s, the loudest supporters were to be found at the centreline areas of the North Stand's lower terrace and eastwards along to the Boilermaker's Hump.
 During the 1960s, a new wave of younger "baby boomer" Pompey supporters claimed the Fratton End as their own area, which with decades and later generations has since become the loudest area of Fratton Park.

+In August 2023, Portsmouth announced that the top fifteen rows of seats in the Fratton End would be replaced with rail seating; an initial three rows of rail seats to be installed in August, followed by an addition twelve rows in September 2023.
+On 22 September 2023, Portsmouth FC announced that the top ten (not fifteen?) rows of seats in the Fratton End had been replaced with rail seating.

+During the 2024 summer break, a television gantry was constructed beneath the roof struts of the rear-centre section of the Fratton End.
+This was undertaken at the same time as the replacement of the South Stand's roof-top television gantry.